 Note: These 5 activities can be done every day, and we recommend that parents create a schedule so that each of these activities takes place at the same time very day when possible.
 Having a schedule helps keep children with autism feel more secure and reduces anxiety.
 We also recommend posting a picture schedule (or words if your child can read so that they know what to expect each day.

-To ease the concerns of many parents and guardians and to ensure children with autism continue to learn and stimulate their mind, we have developed five effective activities for students with autism while they are at home.
+To ease the concerns of many parents and guardians during periods of quarantine or social isolation and to ensure children with autism continue to learn and stimulate their mind, we have developed five effective activities for students with autism while they are at home.
 Most of these activities can be accessed across multiple age and grade levels:

 Engaging approximately 14 million kids each month, GoNoodle is a great place for children to participate in movement and mindfulness activities.
 These activities will not only get an individual’s heart racing, but they are also extremely fun!
 Their free, online resource, GoNoodle: Good Energy at Home provides ways to keep children and families active during this period of social isolation.
 Research suggests that for children with autism who have poor motor skills, exercise and movement-based activities can not only improve motor skills, but also lead to increased social communication, attention, behavioral issues, and performance on academic tasks (https://www.spectrumnews.org/news/exercise-gives-children-autism-jump-social-skills/).
 Thus, utilizing GoNoodle can be an effective way to keep children with autism engaged while at home.